Evaporite

-An evaporite (/ᵻˈvæpəˌraɪt/) is a water-soluble sedimentary mineral deposit that results from concentration and crystallization by evaporation from an aqueous solution.
+An evaporite (/ᵻˈvæpəˌraɪt/) is a water-soluble sedimentary mineral deposit caused by the concentration and crystallization (chemical precipitation) that results when enough of the water solvent evaporates from an aqueous solution.
 There are two types of evaporite deposits: marine, which can also be described as ocean deposits, and non-marine, which are found in standing bodies of water such as lakes.
 Evaporites are considered sedimentary rocks and are formed by chemical sediments.

 Formation

 Although all water bodies on the surface and in aquifers contain dissolved salts, the water must evaporate into the atmosphere for the minerals to precipitate.
 For this to happen, the water body must enter a restricted environment where water input into this environment remains below the net rate of evaporation.
 This is usually an arid environment with a small drainage basin fed by a limited input of water.
 When evaporation occurs, the remaining water is enriched in salts, and they precipitate after the water becomes saturated.